 - See if you can see the window on your screen now.

 - Change the resolution back to the previous value, then select “OK“.

 - In Windows 10, 8, 7, and Vista, hold down the “Shift” key while right-clicking the item in the taskbar, then select “Move“.
 In Windows XP, right-click the item in the task-bar and select “Move“.

 - Use your mouse or the arrow keys on your keyboard to move the window back onto the screen.

 How do I prevent my application from starting off the screen every time I launch it?

 Most applications will stop doing this if you properly exit out of the application while it is on the screen.
-If you have already properly exited the application, you might need to uninstall and reinstall the application.
+If you have already properly exited the application, you might need to uninstall and reinstall it.